Spacetime-Meta/spacetime-sdk/README.md

 ```

 Then you have access to the `VirtualEnvironment` class in the window.
-To instanciate a new VirtualEnvironment, you need to pass it a config.
+To instantiate a new VirtualEnvironment, you need to pass it a config.

 ```javascript
 // simply call the virtual env with your config